China Ancient Trip, Day 3: Hong Kong

 Reaching the other side of Victoria Harbour, Kowloon

-The Avenue of Stars opened in 2004 (source: google) modelled on the Hollywood Walk of Fame to honor celebrities of the HK film industry.
-It is located along the Tsim Sha Tsui promenade where you can find hand prints and autograph of famous stars and the statue of Bruce Lee.
+The Avenue of Stars opened in 2004 (source: Google), modelled on the Hollywood Walk of Fame, to honor celebrities of the HK film industry.
+It is located along the Tsim Sha Tsui promenade, where you can find handprints and autographs of famous stars and the statue of Bruce Lee.
 It's quite difficult to take pictures as tourists flocked to this attraction.

 The only travel map that we had

-The Kowloon-Canton Railway clock tower built during colonial past.
+The Kowloon-Canton Railway clock tower was built during the colonial past.

 Morning exercise by local and joint with tourist